-at the farmer's market last week for the first time this season!
-This is a fantastically versatile vegetable with a taste and texture somewhere between cabbage and broccoli stems.
+You've probably spotted knobby purple or green kohlrabi at the farmers market recently and wondered what the heck this odd-shaped thing with the weird name is!
+Well, it's a fantastically versatile vegetable with a taste and texture somewhere between cabbage and broccoli stems.

-1. Sliced thin and eaten raw.
-When raw, kohlrabi is slightly crunchy and mildly spicy, like radishes.
-You can toss them in a salad or eat them on their own with a drizzle of good olive oil and a sprinkling of sea salt.
+When raw, kohlrabi is slightly crunchy and mildly spicy, like radishes mixed with turnip.
+You can toss them in a salad, make a slaw out of grated kohlrabi, or eat them on their own with a drizzle of good olive oil and a sprinkling of sea salt.

-2. Made into fritters.
 This is a great way to get kids to eat their kohlrabi!
-Shred the vegetable and mix with an egg and a few tablespoons of flour.
+Shred it and mix with an egg and a few tablespoons of flour or breadcrumbs.
 Heat oil or butter in a flat skillet, drop on small mounds, and flatten slightly with the back of your spatula.
 Turn after a few minutes, and serve when both sides are crispy.

-4. Roasted.
-When roasted in the oven, the outside of the kohlrabi caramelizes, and the flavor sweetens and mellows.
-You can slice the kohlrabi thin for toasted "chips" or cube it.
+Like other root vegetables, when roasted in the oven, the outside of the kohlrabi caramelizes, and the flavor sweetens and mellows.
 We like to toss it with other roasted veggies like eggplant and potatoes for a hearty side dish.

-5. Steamed.
-This is kind of a cheat-suggestion because kohrabi can be used in literally anything once steamed.
+This is kind of a cheat-suggestion because kohlrabi can be used in literally anything once steamed.
 We throw steamed kohlrabi into frittatas, stir-fries, and pasta dishes.
 We also like to puree it with a little cream and simple spices.
-We've also seen recipes for stuffing steamed kohlrabi into empanadas and calzones!
+There are even recipes for stuffing steamed kohlrabi into empanadas and calzones!

 Your turn!
 What are your favorite kohlrabi recipes?